OnePageCRM/OnePageCRM.github.io/_posts/2014-05-28-the-beauty-of-ultrahook.md

 *Enter stage left: Ultrahook*

 Ultrahook is a brilliant tool that can connect public webhooks with development webhooks located on the localhost.
 Amazing!
 But a tool that useful must be pretty expensive and it probably takes a few days to sign up, set up and integrate it into my application, right?
 Wrong!
-Ultrahook is completley free and takes a grand total of 5 minutes configuration, 3 if your a fast typer.
+Ultrahook is completley free and takes a grand total of 5 minutes configuration, 3 if your a fast typist.
  "Well It all sounds fantastic, if only there was somehwere I could go to read more about this" I hear you sigh, well you're in luck!
 It just so happens that the rest of this blog post does just that!

 **Getting started with Ultrahook**